 spOccupancy.
 For full statistical details on the MCMC samplers for core functions in

 vignette("mcmcSamplers").
-In addition, see our recent paper that describes the package in more detail (Doser et al. 2022a).
+In addition, see the introductory spOccupancy paper that describes the package in more detail (Doser et al. 2022).
 For a detailed description and tutorial of joint species distribution models in

 spOccupancy that account for residual species correlations, see

-vignette("mcmcFactorModels") for full statistical details.
-For a description and tutoral of multi-season (spatio-temporal) occupancy models in
+vignette("mcmcFactorModels"), and our open-access paper (Doser et al. 2023).
+For a description and tutorial of multi-season (spatio-temporal) occupancy models in